koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_40_img_1.md

+# The image 1 in slide 40 of lecture 5 contains:
 The image contains a list of issues related to supply chain management, where each item is numbered and proceeds with descriptive bullet points.
 The list includes:

 10. Incorrect assessment of inventory costs